Binge eating disorder: Management

-Counseling and some medication, such as certain stimulants (e.g., lisdexamfetamine), selective serotonin reuptake inhibitors (SSRIs), and GLP-1 receptor agonists, may help people with a binge eating disorder (BED).
+Counseling and some medication, such as certain stimulants (e.g., lisdexamfetamine), selective serotonin reuptake inhibitors (SSRIs), and GLP-1 receptor agonists, may help people with BED.
 Some recommend a multidisciplinary approach in the treatment of the disorder.

 Medication

 Lisdexamfetamine

-As of July 2024, lisdexamfetamine is the only pharmacotherapy approved by the USFDA and TGA for BED Evidence indicates that its effectiveness in treating BED may be partially due to a psychopathological overlap with Attention deficit hyperactivity disorder, a cognitive control disorder that also benefits from treatment with lisdexamfetamine.
+As of July 2024, lisdexamfetamine is the only pharmacotherapy approved by the US Food and Drug Administration (FDA) and the Therapeutic Goods Administration for BED.
+Evidence indicates that its effectiveness in treating BED may be partially due to a psychopathological overlap with attention deficit hyperactivity disorder, a cognitive-control disorder that also benefits from treatment with lisdexamfetamine.

 Medical reviews of randomized controlled trials have established that lisdexamfetamine, administered at doses between 50 and 70 mg, is safe and effective for treating BED.
-These reviews consistently report fewer binge eating episodes during the week Furthermore, a meta-analytic systematic review included a 12-month study showing the medication was effective for a long period of time.
-Two reviews have found lisdexamfetamine to be superior to placebo in several secondary outcomes, including persistent binge eating cessation, reduction of obsessive-compulsive binge eating symptoms, body weight, and triglycerides.
+These reviews consistently report fewer weekly binge eating episodes.
+Furthermore, a meta-analytic systematic review included a 12-month study showing the medication was effective for a long period of time.
+Two reviews have found lisdexamfetamine to be superior to placebo in several secondary outcomes, including persistent binge eating cessation and reductions in obsessive-compulsive binge eating symptoms, body weight, and triglycerides.